atul-ramkrishnan/Lane-detection/README.md

 ## Prerequisites
 The dataset for the project is available on [Google drive.](https://drive.google.com/drive/folders/1HWVEEQMefz1nlmxbjhKJinBpRwp4QVC7?usp=sharing)
 The drive folder also contains weights for the models I've trained at various sizes of the training data from 1000 to 17000 samples at an interval of 1000 samples.
-There is also a data.zip that has the same dataset but in a zip format (making it easy to unzip it in Google Colab).
+There is also a data.zip that has the same dataset but in a zip format (making it easy to unzip it on Google Colab).

 ## Repository organization
 config.py -- Contains configuration options like the paths to the training data, which model to train, etc.